akuklev/akuklev/what-are-dependent-types.md

 // changed since the application was compiled, so it has to be rebuilt.
 ```

-This way we do not only eliminate security vulnerabilities but also obliviate manual casts and boilerplate classes for object-relational mapping, etc. Results of a query just have the right automatically generated types:
+It does not only eliminate security vulnerabilities but also obliviates manual casts and boilerplate classes for object-relational mapping, etc. Results of a query just have the right automatically generated types:
 ```
 foreach (var record in db.query("SELECT * FROM Records WHERE student = ?", student)) {
   printf("Name: %s, Grade average: %f", record.name, record.grade_average);